Aarnya-Jain/CodexDB/README.md

 SELECT * FROM students WHERE id = 1;
 ```

-- Kindly refer to [Syntax Reference](syntaxreference.md) for more information.
+- Kindly refer to [Syntax Reference](syntaxreference.md) for more information regarding the supported queries.